oktadev/okta-blog/_source/_posts/2020-04-06-configure-okta-asa-for-gcp-jenkins.md

 #### gcp-windows-target

 Let's enroll our Windows VM with ASA.
-We'll start with instructions on [this page](https://www.scaleft.com/docs/windows/)

 - Go to your ASA admin console